-To my amazement I discovered a life-sized coffin and hearse, which was complete with its very own skeleton drivers.
+To my amazement I discovered a life-sized coffin and hearse, which were complete with its very own skeleton drivers.

-The front garden was completely transformed into a graveyard and all the gravestones were made by hand by a family member.
+The front garden was completely transformed into a graveyard and all the gravestones were made by hand from a family member.

-Whilst I was browsing at the cemetery, this black cat came hurtling down the street at me.
-(I love cats and I am a cat magnet but that’s a whole other story).
-I don’t know where this little kitty lives but they very much looked right at home in this house.
+Whilst I was browsing at the cemetery this black cat came hurtling down the street at me.
+(I love cats and I am a cat magnet but that’s a whole other story.)
+I didn’t know where this little kitty lived but they very much looked right at home in this house.

 Anyway, whilst there I discovered they open up their house two nights each year for a walk-through.
-Oh no, the decorations don’t stop at the front of the house.
-In fact a building has been constructed all the way down the driveway, which connects to the garage.
+Oh no, the decorations didn’t stop at the front of the house.
+In fact, a building had been constructed all the way down the driveway which connected to the garage.
 All the construction, carpentry and electrics are done by family members and friends who donate their time and skills to the cause.

 I returned on the second evening of the walk-through, even arriving before opening time I couldn’t believe how the queue was all the way down the street.
 The house looked even better in the dark, all lit up it was spooky.

 The connecting corridor was filled with mechanical zombies.
-From there on there was an option to turn left to the really scary bit or to turn right to skip the scary bit.
+From then on there was an option to turn left to the really scary bit or to turn right to skip the scary bit.

-The extension down to the garage was three different scenes; one a zombie nurse with a surgeon and a bloody corpse, a skeleton biker and a Doctor Frankenstein style theme.
+The extension down to the garage were three different scenes; one a zombie nurse with a surgeon and a bloody corpse, a skeleton biker and a Doctor Frankenstein style theme.

-They were blood curdling, amazingly scary and all accompanied by family members and friends who had given their time to do some acting (And what great actors some of them were, particularly the doctor above, he was freaking scarily into character)
+They were blood curdling, amazingly scary and all accompanied by family members and friends who had given their time to do some acting (and what great actors some of them were, particularly the doctor above, he was scarily into character.)

 Heading into the garage was a labyrinth, a pitch black maze with people in costume jumping out at you and banging on walls.
-It was very small and very dark, I have no idea how they fit so much into a small space.
+It was very small and very dark, I had no idea how they fit so much into a small space.
 It was like the Tardis in there, bigger on the inside.
-From there on lead out into the back garden.
+From there on led out into the back garden.

-The only criticism I have, is that there was no prior warning or notices of strobe lighting or confined spaces (Although the second one might be assumed).
+The only criticism I have is that there was no prior warning or notices of strobe lighting or confined spaces (although the second one might be assumed.)
 Definitely not good for anyone who has claustrophobia or suffers from any medical conditions.
 Also, after seeing what a scary place it was, I think there should have been an age limit on entrance.
 If you have an aversion to children like me, the crying kids who turned back because they were scared shitless and had to squeeze past you was definitely of an annoyance.
-This place is definitely too scary for younger kids.
+This place was definitely too scary for younger kids.

 Out of the garage and into the back garden was full of zombies.
 I literally thought I had walked onto the set of the Walking Dead.

 Travelling through the back door was a scary Alice in Wonderland themed area leading into the living room.
-This is the less scary bit you are diverted too, leading onto the exit which is the front door.
+This was the less scary bit you were diverted to, leading onto the exit which was the front door.

-When walking through this house, it’s hard to believe someone has opened up their home to complete strangers.
-While it no longer looks like a home, the settings and decorations have been done to the highest standard.
+When walking through this house it was hard to believe someone had opened up their home to complete strangers.
+While it no longer looked like a home, the settings and decorations had been done to the highest standard.
 I definitely had a few screams walking through here and came out laughing my head off.

 I would take coming here over any commercial event, the best kind of entertainment is one done through passion and enjoyment.
 This is one community spirited family that offers their time, money, skills, labour and passion for the enjoyment of others.

-They do have a charity bucket at their home but donations are voluntary, not mandatory, so even if you don’t donate you can still enter the house.
+They do have a charity bucket at their home but donations are voluntary, not mandatory, so even if you didn’t donate you could still enter the house.
 I do believe it’s the same charity every year – Cancer Research.
-However if you’re like me and don’t wish to participate in funds going towards animal research, I would like to make another place known.
+However, if you’re like me and don’t wish to participate in funds going towards animal research, I would like to make another place known.

 www.drhadwentrust.org It’s a medical research facility that uses non-animal testing methods.

-Even if there was an entrance fee to this home, I would have been like here take my money.
+Even if there was an entrance fee to this home, I would have been more than willing to pay.
 It was exceptionally well worth it and I shall be returning next year.

 Blessed Be )O(